-IDScanningLaws.com LLC™ is designed to be an all inclusive resource for finding key state laws on scanning driver’s licenses and other government issued ID’s.
-Our guidance report includes references to key state laws for scanning driver’s licenses and government issued ID’s, and provides a general analysis of how these state laws might affect businesses.
+IDScanningLaws.com™ is designed to be an all inclusive resource, providing the relevant state laws on scanning driver’s licenses and other government issued ID’s.
+Our guidance report includes references to key state laws for scanning driver’s licenses and government issued ID’s, and provides a general analysis of how these state laws affect businesses.

-IDScanningLaws.com LLC™ is designed to save your legal team time and money.
+IDScanningLaws.com™ is designed to save your legal team time and money.
 Time and money savings would come from reducing the significant hours and resources it may take for a legal team to initially and then regularly research these laws.
-In addition to assisting you with finding and keeping current on this information, we provide our legal counsel’s general analysis that is intended to give you a starting point on evaluating how those laws might affect your business model and how you may effectively use identification capture through scanning technology.
+In addition to assisting you with finding and keeping current on this information, we provide our legal counsel’s general analysis to give you a starting point on evaluating how those laws might affect your business model and how you may effectively use identification capture through scanning technology.

 Who may benefit from our guidance report?

-- Retailers who scan ID’s at the point of sale when completing credit and loyalty enrollment forms digitally, when validating an ID in conjunction with check acceptance or when accepting refunds, gift registration, access control, or age verification.
+• Retailers who scan ID’s at the point of sale when completing credit and loyalty enrollment forms digitally, when validating an ID in conjunction with check acceptance or when accepting refunds, gift registration, access control, or age verification.

-- Grocery stores that scan ID’s at the cashier lanes when validating an ID in conjunction with check acceptance or when accepting refunds, membership enrollment, credit card enrollment, and age verification.
+• Grocery stores that scan ID’s at the cashier lanes when validating an ID in conjunction with check acceptance or when accepting refunds, membership enrollment, credit card enrollment, and age verification.

-- Rental car companies that scan ID’s to enhance the check-in and/or registration process.
+• Rental car companies that scan ID’s to enhance the check-in and/or registration process.

-- Hotels that scan ID’s to enhance the check-in process.
+• Hotels that scan ID’s to enhance the check-in process.

-- Businesses that scan ID’s when validating an individual’s identity at access control points.
+• Businesses that scan ID’s when validating an individual’s identity at access control points.
 Any commercial business that is currently scanning ID’s, or is in the due diligence process of looking into the implementation of scanning ID’s, and wants a good understanding of the requirements associated with the implementation of this technology.